What influences payments trends in Europe

 Meanwhile other innovators have spotted the opportunity to blend the digital with the physical for ultimate consumer choice, like forward-thinking Spanish retailer El Corte Inglés.
 In 2018, it joined forces with Chinese online payments giant Alibaba to offer ‘phygital’ commerce.
 Their groundbreaking partnership covers eCommerce, physical retail, cloud services and payment systems, and sees El Corte Inglés opening digital stores using Alibaba platforms like Tmall Global and AliExpress to reach a worldwide audience with its Spanish products.
 At the same time, AliExpress has access to physical spaces in the Spanish retailer’s stores.

 Offline merchants are under increasing pressure in a market where eCommerce is booming and competing for revenue in an online space.
 While many were already starting to realize the potential of being more digital and better-connected, the current coronavirus pandemic has added to the sense of urgency around such change by increasing people’s reluctance to use hard cash and propensity towards digital payments.
-We have already seen small retailers starting to change their business models as a consequence.
+We have already seen small retailers starting to change their business models as a consequence, with more leaning towards unattended payment solutions.
+It is more important than ever to have a payments platform that supports these changes.

 There is no doubt we are looking out on the dawn of a new world order, filled with untold opportunities.
 To grasp this, acquirers need to embrace this change, make themselves expert in all the advancements coming on stream, and combine this with their unrivalled knowledge of merchants’ needs to help them evolve to meet what is emerging.